 “When our co-op purchased this building in 2012, we did so with the intention of making it a model of environmental sustainability,” said Barbara Clark, Board President.
 “This project directly demonstrates our commitment to our Ends - of building a community based on hospitality, generosity and care for the environment - and to the value our co-op brings to the community.”

 The social implications of transitioning 29% of the store’s energy to solar is great, but the environmental and economic impact is even greater.
 Over the course of 25 years, The Merc Co+op will avoid 16.5 million pounds of pollution and save an estimated $1.8 million in energy costs.

 The Merc Co+op’s Management and the Board of Directors began exploring solar in late 2016.
-Cromwell Solar, 615 Vermont, was selected for their experience with large scale project planning, installation and maintenance, as well as their alignment with the co-op’s Ends.
+Cromwell Solar was selected for their experience with large scale project planning, installation and maintenance, as well as their alignment with the co-op’s Ends.

-“With energy output warrantied 25-30 years and an expected lifespan of 40+ years, the solar we are installing at the co-op will reap huge financial and environmental benefits for decades to come,” said Aron Cromwell, CEO, Cromwell Solar.
-“And, the solar carport and patio cover will allow people to see solar up close and will feature some absolutely astounding see-through solar panels.”
+“With energy output warrantied 25-30 years and an expected lifespan of 40+ years, the solar we installed at the co-op will reap huge financial and environmental benefits for decades to come,” said Aron Cromwell, CEO, Cromwell Solar.
+“And, the solar carport and patio cover will allow people to see solar up close and features some absolutely astounding see-through solar panels.”

 Check out this video of Phase 1 of our solar project by Cromwell Solar.
 Our rooftop houses 380 solar panels!

 Solar Installation Phases